-The Bank's performance management and compensation philosophies are structured to support the achievement of the Bank's on-going business objectives by rewarding achievement of objectives linked directly to its strategic business priorities.
-These strategic priorities are cascaded through annualised objectives to the employees.
+The Bank's performance management and compensation philosophies are structured to support the achievement of the Bank's on-going business objectives by rewarding

 The Bank follows the balanced scorecard approach in designing its performance management system.
 Adequate attention is given to robust goal setting process to ensure alignment of individual objectives to support the achievement of business strategy, financial and non-financial goals across and through the organization.
 The non-financial goals for employees includes customer service, process improvement, adherence to risk and compliance norms, self-capability development and behaviours such as integrity and team management.